-I recently held a (virtual) discussion with some of our Principals to discuss how clients are innovating for the post-Covid world.
+I recently held a (virtual) round-table discussion with some of our Principals to discuss how clients are innovating for the post-COVID world.

-Many of our clients are preparing for new opportunities as they expect a rapid recovery.
+Many of our clients are preparing for new opportunities as they expect rapid recovery in demand.
 Many also expect their competitors to suffer cash shortages, supply-chain disruption, and operational issues that will offer opportunities to seize market share.

-To be frank, customers facing long waits or poor support will vote with their feet, and our clients are rightly looking to take advantage.
+Put simply, customers facing long waits, stock-outs or poor support will vote with their feet, and our clients are rightly looking to take advantage.

 Let’s discuss what specific steps our clients our taking, and what our Principals had to say, and see if there are ideas for your own company.